 What happens when you combine an eccentric businessman, France’s greatest cyclist, and an abstract Dutch artist from the turn of the century?
 The unexpected result is arguably cycling’s most iconic livery.
 We’re talking about the primary red, blue, and yellow colors, arranged in elegant squares with black lines, that define LOOK bicycles.

-These are not only the colors of Look bicycles, but also the colors of cycling’s original super-team, La Vie Claire.
-But how did Piet Mondrian’s famous art come to represent French cycling?
+These are not only the colors of LOOK, but also the colors of cycling’s original super-team, La Vie Claire.
+If you're familiar with art and art history, then you'll instantly recognize that it's inspired by the work of Piet Mondrian, a Dutch painter who pioneered abstract art and is regarded as one of the greatest artists of the 20th century.
+But how did Mondrian’s famous art come to represent French cycling?

 Keen for marketing opportunities, Tapie revamped the 32-year-old company’s identity to match La Vie Claire’s Mondrian colors.
 Pedals, frames, and every other accessory were quickly colored red, yellow, and blue.

 It was fitting because although Mondrian was Dutch by birth, he spent a little more than 30 years of his life living in Paris.
 Plus, it was in the City of Lights where he produced his iconic work, influenced by the avant-garde Cubist movement that blossomed in Paris in the early 20th Century.
 Mondrian’s own movement, a collective of like-minded Dutch artists, became known as De Stijl (The Style).

 An example of Mondrian's iconic artwork.
 Photo: Mario Badilla | Flickr Creative Commons

 And what a style it was.
 In the professional peloton of the 1980s, the bold primary colors stood out.
 Tapie gleefully filled each square of the jersey’s design with a different sponsor.